 6—Drove to Bath and the Cotswolds, to airport.

-I won’t go in-depth on London right here, only because that’s an entire post unto itself.
-(And, yes, you’ll definitely be seeing that on Global Debauchery.)
+I won’t go in-depth on London right here, only because top London sights are an entire post unto themselves.
 But I will give a general break down of how we got around and what we did pre- formal UK road trip.

 Getting From the Airport to Downtown